mmorley0395/portland_bike/README.md

-# portland_bike
+# portland bike route exploration

-tracing bike rides for an upcoming trip to Portland
+Tracing bike rides from a TREC/IBPI workshop in Portland, Oregon.

 ## todo

-pull out animation in to separate js file add other layer geojsons
+*pull out animation in to separate js file
---store json directly as json in routes..--
+*add other layer geojsons \*~~store json directly as json in routes..-~~